Wednesday, Jul 20, 2016, 1:21 pm

 In the preamble to the platform, Republicans claim their plan “lays out—in clear language—the path to making America great and united again.”
 Yet if the Republicans’ path to greatness is to be built on the backs of American workers, it is a greatness of which we should all be wary.

-Victoria Albert is a Summer 2016 editorial intern at In These Times.
-She studies Public Health and the Environment at Washington University in St. Louis, with a focus on reproductive health and food sovereignty.
+Victoria Albert was a Summer 2016 editorial intern at In These Times.
+She is now pursuing a master's degree in magazine journalism at New York University.
 She tweets at @victoria_alb3.

 More by Victoria Albert